women-in-ai-ireland/October-2020-WaiLEARN-Detecting-COVID-19/README.md

 ![alt text](https://github.com/women-in-ai-ireland/October-2020-WaiLEARN-003/blob/master/3.png)

+Our initial intention was to perform a binary classification of COVID and Non-COVID classes based on the metadata.
+Unfortunately, the high percentage of missing data in this dataset meant this was not a viable endeavour.

 # Classifying Covid vs Normal Images
 In order to see if we can correctly predict a positive covid-19 case from a normal i.e. no respiratory condition case, we decided to use a dataset which contained 191 x-ray images of healthy patients with no respiratory illness and 191 x-ray images of covid-19 positive patients.
 The x-ray images for healthy patients was sourced from the dataset by Mooney (Mooney).
-The x-ray images for covid-19 positive patients was sourced from the original dataset (Cohen) , by scanning through the metadata.csv file to take images that had the ‘finding’ label of ‘Pneumonia/Viral/COVID-19’ and ‘PA’ view.
+The x-ray images for covid-19 positive patients was sourced from the original dataset (Cohen) , by scanning through the *metadata.csv* file to take images that had the ‘finding’ label of ‘Pneumonia/Viral/COVID-19’ and ‘PA’ view.
-Note: The compiled dataset can be found in this link Dataset and the notebook with workings can be found in this link Notebook

-Once the data gathering step was complete we decided to implement a VGG-16 model to test how accurately it can predict a covid-19 positive patient from a healthy patient.
+Once the data gathering step was complete we decided to implement a *VGG-16 model* to test how accurately it can predict a covid-19 positive patient from a healthy patient.
 The first step in implementing the model was to initialise the learning rate, epochs and batch size which we found to be 1e-3, 7 and 8 respectively to give optimum results.
 Next we split the shuffled image data and labels by allocating 80% of the data to training and 20% to testing as seen in the code snippet below.

 We then instantiated the VGG16 network with weights pre-trained on ImageNet but constructed a new fully-connected layer head and froze the weights of the VGG16 so that only the fully-connected layer gets trained.
 The way this was done can be seen in the code below.

 ![alt text](https://github.com/women-in-ai-ireland/October-2020-WaiLEARN-003/blob/master/4.png)

-We use Adam as the optimiser and binary cross-entropy as we only have 2 classes to classify, covid-19 positive or healthy, to compile our model.
+We use *Adam* as the optimiser and binary cross-entropy as we only have 2 classes to classify, covid-19 positive or healthy, to compile our model.
 This model was trained and we achieved approximately 98% accuracy on our validation set from this model.
-Note: The work in this section was based of this tutorial Link (Rosebrock)
+Note: The work in this section was based of this tutorial (Rosebrock)

 ## Covid vs Non Covid lung diseases
 The same set of images with PA view for the Covid Dataset is used but instead of the "Normal" dataset, we use the rest of the original dataset(https://github.com/ieee8023/covid-chestxray-dataset) with 920 images by Cohen et al. The dataset is split as Covid and Non Covid and then split into Train, Test and Validation sets in a 80:10:10 ratio using the split_folders library or train_test_split.
 This dataset is then preprocessed for uniformity color and dimensions and fed into the Neural network.